CraftingStore/craftingstore-docs/docs/general/discord-integration.md

 **2) Claim command (old method)**

-With the claim method, the users will have to do (!craftingstore:claim &lt;some token&gt;) on your Discord server.
+With the claim method, the users will have to do (/claimroles yourtoken) on your Discord server.
 They'll get this "claim code" by mail within the receipt mail.
 This is the legacy method that was used before the first option was possible.
 If the user does not click login with Discord, or if the box is not enabled in your template, then this method will be used.

 ##### How do I refresh/update my roles?